 What is the aim of this leaflet?

 This leaflet has been written to help you understand more about keratosis pilaris.
-It tells you what it is, what causes it, what can be done about it, and where you can find out more about it.
+It tells you what the condition is, what causes it, what can be done about it, and where more information can be found.

 What is keratosis pilaris?

-Keratosis pilaris (KP) is a very common and may be present in half the population.
-It is a completely harmless skin condition.
-It affects 50-70% of adolescents and approximately 40% of adults.
-Its name gives some idea of what it is; ‘keratosis’ means that there is too much keratin, which makes up the tough horny outer layer of the skin, while ‘pilaris’ comes from the Latin for hair (pilus).
-In keratosis pilaris, many small (1 to 2 mm across) horny plugs can be seen blocking the hair follicles on the upper and outer parts of the arms and thighs.
-This can look like goose bumps but feels slightly rough.
+Keratosis pilaris (KP) is a very common skin condition, typically seen in children and young adults.
+It is harmless and affects more than half (50-70%) of teenagers and many (approximately 40%) adults.
+The term ‘keratosis’ means that there is too much keratin, the protein that protects skin from infections and other harmful things, while ‘pilaris’ comes from the Latin for hair (pilus).
+In keratosis pilaris, many small (1 to 2 mm across) plugs can be seen blocking the hair follicles (hair roots) on the upper and outer parts of the arms and thighs.
+This can look like goose bumps but can be rough to touch.
 Keratosis pilaris appears when extra keratin accumulates in the hair follicles.
-This usually starts in childhood and becomes more obvious during adolescence and in adulthood.
-For reasons not fully understood the condition seems to be better in the summer than in the winter perhaps because in winter the skin often gets dry while in summer the sweat makes it less dry.
-Keratosis pilaris may be associated with ichthyosis vulgaris and atopic eczema, however this may be coincidental.
+This usually starts in childhood and becomes more obvious during teenage years and in adulthood.
+This condition often gets worse in winter than summer for various reasons, such as the skin often gets dry during winter and the skin rubs more against thick clothing.
+Keratosis pilaris may be associated with other skin diseases such as ichthyosis vulgaris and atopic eczema.

 What causes keratosis pilaris?